shawnbutton/Engineering-training-materials/README.md

 ## Eclipse
 ### Choose a workspace
 You can use any workspace you like.
-You may want to use the `training-java` folder as an Eclipse workspace via `File | Switch Workspace` and select your local `training-java` folder.
+You may want to use the `training-java` folder as an Eclipse workspace by selecting `File | Switch Workspace` and then selecting your local `training-java` folder.

 ### Load the katas project
-Load the `katas` project by `File | Import`.
-When the `Import` dialog opens select `General | Existing Projects inro Workspace` and click `Next`.
+Load the `katas` project by selecting `File | Import`.
+When the `Import` dialog opens select `General | Existing Projects into Workspace` and then click `Next`.

-Select `Browse` (beside the 'Select root directory) and then select the `katas` folder.
+Select the `Browse` button (beside the 'Select root directory) and then select the `katas` folder under the `training-java` folder that you downloaded.
 You should notice `katas`, with a checkbox beside it, in the list of projects.
 Click `finish`.

 ### Running tests
 You can run all the tests by right clicking on the `katas` project and selecting `Run As | JUnit Test`.